 The very first article I saw on this topic was posted here at Ehline Law.
 In that article, Michael Ehline argued that injury attorneys might need to find a new cottage industry if they want to stick around, or perhaps do products lawsuits against the developers of the technology if there are mass casualties due to a failure.
 Google announced a fully functional prototype of a self-driving car and is seeking manufacturers in the auto industry to use the technology, with hopes of the vehicle being available on the market within five years.

-This sounds exciting to have this level of technology, but what affect will this have on collisions with other cars, pedestrians and lawsuits.
-Will the vehicles slow down or come to a stop no matter how distracted the driver is or if they are under the influence, if another auto or pedestrian is in the path of the self-driving car?
+This sounds exciting to have this level of technology, but what effect will this have on collisions with other cars, pedestrians, and lawsuits.
+Will the vehicles slow down or come to a stop no matter how distracted the driver is or if they are under the influence if another auto or pedestrian is in the path of the self-driving car?

-The change in human error because of the software involved resulting in the vehicle automatically slowing or stopping thereby reducing the numbers of deaths and injuries may also reduce insurance premiums.
+The change in human error because of the software involved resulting in the vehicle automatically slowing or stopping, thereby reducing the number of deaths and injuries that may also reduce insurance premiums.
 The other reduction may be for personal injury lawyer’s services with the self-driving vehicles factoring out the common errors drivers make or driving under the influence.